-How Primary 3 students should plan their compositions?
-At Thinking factory, the Planning process for our compositions is an important start to writing good compositions.
-At the planning stage, students begin the process of generating ideas for their story, organising their ideas and learning how to paragraph their ideas correctly.
-It also serves as a reminder for them to highlight the theme and end with a lesson learnt.
+Planning a plot is an important part of any composition.
+At Thinking Factory, the Planning process for our compositions is an important start to writing good compositions.
+Even our Primary 2 students are taught to plan and write in paragraphs right from the start.
+At the planning stage, students begin the process of generating ideas for their stories, organising their ideas, and learning how to paragraph their ideas correctly.
+It also serves as a reminder for them to highlight the theme and end with a lesson learnt, or a ‘reflective ending’.

-At the start of the P3 year, I began by teaching students to plan out the following paragraphs.
+At the start of the P3 year, we began by teaching students to plan out the following paragraphs.

-It always makes me happy when my students or parents tell me their achievements in English in school.
-One of my P3 students had his composition and planning (below) highlighted and shared in class by his teacher.
-He had also remembered to use the theme and added in a lesson learnt.
-Congratulations Yu Hao!
+It always makes us happy when my students or parents tell us about their achievements in English in school.
+One of our P3 students had his composition and planning (below) highlighted and shared in class by his teacher.
+He also remembered to use the theme and added in a lesson learnt.
+Congratulations YH!

 School model composition on an achievement